1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Vavilov.md

 [^10]:(Medvedev and Lerner, p.
 19) The procumation was unrealistic and served to help the attack against Vavilov

 [^11]:“Their members investigated the agriculture and plant resources of 65 countries and brought to the Soviet Union over 150,000 plant varieties, forms and species—all of the plant-breeding wealth created by mankind in its centuries-  old history.
 Thus the collection of the world’s domesticated plants was established.”
 (Medvedev and Lerner, p.
 40)

+[^12]:“In working on the collection the  institute gave the country hundreds of literary monographs and  systematic botanical descriptions instead of new varieties for widespread production.”
+(Medvedev and Lerner, p.
+53)
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTY4NDkxODM5NywtMjA4ODc0NjYxMl19
 -->